-We also have information about alternative work arrangements under JobKeeper.
+We also have information about alternative work arrangements under the JobKeeper scheme.
 This can include changing employee duties and location or giving JobKeeper enabling stand down directions to employees.
 Different rules apply to employers (legacy employers) and employees who were previously receiving JobKeeper payments under the JobKeeper scheme.
 Learn more at:

 Reducing staffing levels and complying with awards and enterprise agreements

 Awards and enterprise agreements include terms about paying full-time and part-time employees for fixed or agreed hours of work and have requirements to consult employees about major workplace change and changes to rosters or hours.